SoftFx/AlgoBots/src/100YearPortfolio/README.md

 A name of the symbol, which will be used to open orders and positions.
 String value.

 #### **Distribution**
 A percentage of money from the account balance for opening orders.
 Double percent parameter (can be written as 10 or 10%).
-If value is positive value than orders and positions side is Buy else Sell. **Total sum absolute values of column should be less than 100%**
+If value is positive value than positions side is Buy else Sell. **Total sum absolute values of column should be less than 100%**

 #### **MaxLotsSum**
 A maximum volume amount that can be opened by Symbol.
 Double value.
 If value isn't specified the **Default Max Lots Sum** will be applied.
+Should be greater than 0.

 ## **Filling rules**
 - The order of records isn't important